shoutem/shoutem.github.io/_posts/1-1-4-CreatingShortcutAndScreen.md

 }
 ```

 Screen and shortcut were added to `extension.json` inside arrays.
 Property `name` uniquely identifies these extension parts.
-Shortcut's title is what will be shown in the app navigation.
+Shortcut's `title` is what will be shown in the app navigation.

-Property `screen` inside of `shortcuts` array references the screen to be opened when shortcut is tapped inside navigation.
-When referencing any extension part, we need to say from which extension it came from.
+Property `screen` inside of `shortcuts` array references the screen to be opened when users taps on the shortcut inside navigation.
+When referencing any extension part, we need to say which extension it came from.
 Full name of extension part follows this structure: `<developer-name>.<extension-name>.<extension-part-name>`.
 For extension parts within the same extension, use `@.<extension-part-name>` instead.
-Character `@.` stands for `<developer-name>.<extension-name>.` of the current extension.
+Characters `@.` stands for `<developer-name>.<extension-name>.` of the current extension.

 Shoutem CLI also created `app/screens/` folder with `List.js` file: